Copyright for research

 The relationship between copyright and plagiarism can be tricky to understand.
 Plagiarism is a type of misconduct that, in some cases, may also give rise to copyright infringement.

-Plagiarism occurs where a student uses someone else's ideas or words in their work and pretends they are their own.
-If the student has used a lot of someone else's words without that person's permission, copyright infringement may also occur.
+Plagiarism occurs where a student or researcher uses someone else's ideas or words in their work and pretends they are their own.
+If a student or researcher has used a lot of someone else's words without that person's permission, copyright infringement may also occur.

 All third party material used in your work should be labelled with the details of the copyright owner and author (if different to the copyright owner), the name of the work, where the material was copied from and when it was copied.